-A low or high WBC count can point to a blood disorder or other medical conditions.
-To identify the exact cause of a high or low WBC count, your doctor will take several factors into consideration, such as your list of current medications, medical symptoms, and medical history.
+A low or high WBC count can point to a blood disorder or other medical condition.
+To identify the exact cause of a high or low WBC count, your doctor will take several factors into consideration, such as your list of current medications, symptoms, and medical history.

 Leukopenia is the medical term used to describe a low WBC count.
-Conditions or illnesses that can trigger a low number include:
+A low number can be triggered by:

 - autoimmune disorders

 - radiation therapy

 Leukocytosis is the medical term used to describe a high WBC count.
 This can be triggered by:

 - infections such as tuberculosis

 - inflammatory conditions, such as arthritis and bowel disease